 Joining a student club enhances your teamwork and communication skills, as well as providing opportunities for extended participation in activities related to your academic field with peers.
 The Computer Science Club provides those opportunities for majors, minors and all other students interested in computers.
 Please contact your academic advisor for information how to join the club.

-Women in Informatics and Computing at IU is an organization for undergraduate women in technology.
+Women in Computing at IU is an organization for undergraduate women in technology.
 It provides a strong support community, and hosts special professional activities and events on campus and beyond.

 The Women in STEM Living-Learning Center is home to a group of undergraduate women of all levels who are driven to achieve in the fields of science, technology, informatics, and mathematics (STEM).